Blazemeter/CorrelationRecorder/docs/src/guide/before-recording.md

 ## Variable Replacement

-The replacement of dynamic or static data in a request for JMeter Variables is one of the main objectives of the **Correlation Recorder**.
+The replacement of dynamic or static data in a request for JMeter Variables is one of the main objectives of the **Auto Correlation Recorder**.

 Mainly, the idea is to replace data for variables, therefore, we get a proper correlated script.
 The data we want to replace needs to match a certain regex, condition or even a criteria.